melihaltun/Nth_root_finder/README.md

 # Nth_root_finder
-Finds the n_th root of a rational number using Newton's method:
+Finds the n_th root of a rational or complex number using Newton's method:

 Matlab / Octave implementation of a root finding algorithm using Newton's method.